shtormish/coincap_dash_app/README.md

 # Dash App test

+Test dash visualisation with coincap API.
+No API credential needed.

 ## Running the app

 Run the following commands and open the local host web address chosen by Dash.